d4rkr00t/pocket-cleaner/README.md

 # Pocket Cleaner

-Removes all articles which older than number of days which you define.
+Removes all articles which older than number of days you define.

 > Required: nodejs >= 0.12 or iojs because of generators.